freeBoilerplate/api-template/README.md

 -   An example endpoint, that shows off the flow and structure, and includes use of [Mongoose](https://mongoosejs.com/)
 -   GitHub PR & issue templates all built into the repository
 -   [Prettier](https://prettier.io/) all configured and easily interchangable
+-   [Swagger](https://swagger.io/) setup and configured for easy documentation and testing

 ### What is Husky and why use it?